synthels/daphne-x86_64/readme.md

 Coming soon!

 # License
-phiOS is licensed under GPLv3.
+phiOS is licensed under the MIT license.
 See [license](https://github.com/synthels/phiOS/blob/master/license) for more details.